usr-drea/markdownslides/project1.md

 ---
 layout: presentation
-author: mamood
+author: usr-drea
 title: Markdown Slides | Getting Started
 description: A short introduction into how to set up Markdown Slides and what you can do with it.
 footer:
-design: white # choose from beige, black, blood, league, moon, night, serif, simple, sky, solarized, white
+design: moon # choose from beige, black, blood, league, moon, night, serif, simple, sky, solarized, white
 ---